radius-project/design-notes/cli/2024-04-azure-workload-identity.md

 ### High Level Design

 During installation, if the user enables the Azure Workload Identity feature, the Radius control plane (bicep-de, ucp, applications-rp) pods will be annotated with the `azure.workload.identity/use: "true"` label.
-The AzWi mutating admission webhook will see this label on the pods and will project a signed service account token to each of the pods.
+The AzWI mutating admission webhook will see this label on the pods and will project a signed service account token to each of the pods.
 The signed service account token and the credential registered by the user will be used by Radius to authenticate with Azure.

 Please see https://azure.github.io/azure-workload-identity/docs/concepts.html for more information on how the AzWI mutating admission webhook works.